platformsh/platformsh-docs/src/languages/java/spring.md

 ### Redis

-You can use [Spring Data Redis](https://spring.io/projects/spring-data-redis) to use [Redis](configuration/services/redis.md) with your application by first determining the MongoDB client programmatically.
+You can use [Spring Data Redis](https://spring.io/projects/spring-data-redis) to use [Redis](configuration/services/redis.md) with your application by first determining the Redis client programmatically.

 ```java
 import org.springframework.context.annotation.Bean;